nainarazz/nainacodes.com-old/content/posts/create-an-accessible-react-modal/create-an-accessible-react-modal.md

 - [x] focus should be trapped inside the modal

 Wow!
 Now we have a fully functioning modal with accessible features.
 Congrats 😀 🙌.
-That's all for this tutorial.

 ## Conclusion